 We planned our entire journey with an Oregon Trail/Pioneer theme.
 We checked out 23 books from the library and spent three weeks before the trip reading and learning about the Oregon Trail.
 That way we could plan games, activities, and stories to read and play along the way so that part of the fun was the journey, not just the destination.

 You can also check out our awesome Are We There Yet?
 Travel Bags here as another way to help the kids pass the travel time.

-In desperate times, swallow your pride and pull out the DVD player.
+In desperate times, swallow your pride and pull out the portable DVD player.
 That said, there comes a time (after nine hours in the car, for us) when the thought of another travel game makes everyone want to cry, and “Just three more hours,” or “We’re almost there,” means nothing to a child with no concept of time.

 Though we don’t own a DVD player, I borrowed one from a friend and saved it as a secret treat when we really needed it.
 Though I love the idea of traveling “technology free,” I also love my sanity, thank you very much.
 Whatever you decide, keep something on hand as a treat for when times are tough and you need something special for those final miles.

 This highly-rated DBPOWER Portable DVD Player is a best seller on Amazon!